ENDE

 Optimizing Performance of L2TP VPN on Mac

-Performance Tweaks:
+Performance Tweaks

 Security Enhancements

-Strengthening Your L2TP Setup:
+Strengthening Your L2TP Setup

-Managing Multiple L2TP Connections:
+Managing Multiple L2TP Connections

-• Failover Configuration - Configure backup connections for redundancy
+• Configure failover connections for redundancy

-Best Practices for L2TP on Mac
+Best Practices for L2TP VPN on Mac

 Security Best Practices

-• Network Monitoring - Monitor VPN logs for unusual activity
+• Monitor VPN logs for unusual activity

-• Update Management - Keep VPN Tracker and macOS current
+• Keep VPN Tracker and macOS current

 Performance Best Practices